archhijack/mySite/Readme.md

 # This is my website template.
 Feel free to use it. :-)

+Visit my website for a live demo. ```https://archisman.neocities.org```

+NOTE: This template does not contain the blogs template.

 ## Rules

 - Do not remove `Designed by Archisman Bhattacharya` from the footer.